learngermanghana/a1spreche/README.md

 |-------|--------|---------|
 | A1    | Haus   | house   |

+#### Configuring the source sheet

+By default the app reads from the shared sheet used during development.
+Deployments can point to another document by providing configuration at runtime:

+- Environment variables: set `VOCAB_SHEET_ID` and `VOCAB_SHEET_GID`.
+- Streamlit secrets: add `vocab_sheet_id`/`vocab_sheet_gid` (or the upper-case variants) to `st.secrets`.

+The sheet *id* identifies the document while the *gid* selects a specific tab within the workbook.
+The gid must be an integer.
+Any configuration mechanism can override one or both values; unspecified fields fall back to the built-in defaults.

 ## Keychain Helper

 The application uses a small Swift utility to read and write OAuth tokens from